Etan31/JS-Calculator/README.md

 - Added GitHub Pages deployment for easier accessibility.
 - Refactor to make the script more clear and scalable.
 - Responsive button sizes.
+- Added Non-Linear operations such as square root, power, logarithm, Sine.

 ---